 1. Add Anchor Links Using WordPress Gutenberg Editor

-Of all the ways you can create an anchor link for your page in WordPress, the built-in method in Gutenberg is probably the easiest.
+Of all the ways you can create an anchor link for your page in WordPress, the built-in method using Gutenberg Blocks is the easiest.

 In order to add anchor links, you have to understand that anchor links work as just another link in WordPress.
 So first select the text you, where you want to add your link.
 From the popup, click on the link just like we did in the image below.